quellenform/t3x-iconpack/Documentation/Configuration/Index.rst

    If enabled, all CSS files required by the installed iconpacks are automatically included in the frontend.

+.. confval:: rteSvg

+   :type: bool
+   :default: 1

+   If this option is enabled, icons are loaded in the RTE as SVG (inline, sprites) if they are available in the respective icon pack.
+Otherwise, only webfonts and IMG tags will be used instead, which results in a simpler format but may differ from the frontend appearance.
+   Note: Clear the TYPO3 cache after changing this option!

+   This setting only affects the presentation of the icons used in the RTE, not the content stored in the database!
+When loading the content, an icon is generated as SVG via the iconfig string and displayed in the RTE.
+When saving, it is converted back and no real SVG code ever ends up in the database!

 .. confval:: defaultConfig

    :type: string